 If you do not have a primary care physician at Community, please call 317-621-2727 for help scheduling a new patient appointment or search our Find a Doctor tool below.

 You know how important diet can be for good health.
 Often, such as with diabetes, cancer, heart disease and many other medical issues, proper nutrition is an essential component of your care.
 In addition, good nutrition can help prevent disease, improve immunity and reduce the need for certain medications.

-Whether it's one-time consultation or ongoing counseling for complex situations, Community's registered dietitians work with you to provide the education and support that is right for you and your nutritional needs.
+Whether it's one-time consultation or ongoing counseling for complex situations, Community's diet and nutrition services dietitians work with you to provide the education and support that is right for you and your nutritional needs.
 Community dietitians support your medical care with: